-On 10 April, 2019 The Minister for Education and Skills Joe McHugh T.D. announced the appointment of a new Council for a three year term until 28 February 2022.
+On 10 April, 2019 the Minister for Education and Skills Joe McHugh T.D. announced the appointment of a new Council for a three year term until 28 February 2022.
 The term of the previous Council ended on 31 December, 2018.
 The Council usually meets seven times per annum.
-Six meetings were held in 2020 with the meeting scheduled for 19 March 2020 cancelled at short notice due to emerging COVID-19 pandemic restrictions.
-Subsequently, five virtual Council meetings were held online.
+Seven meetings were held in 2021.
+All meetings were held online due to COVID-19 pandemic restrictions.